ibm-cloud-docs/vmwaresolutions/vcenter/vc_networkingonvcenterserver.md

 {: #vc_networkingonvcenterserver-using-nsx-with-vm}
 {: faq}

-During vCenter Server instance deployment, VMware NSX is ordered, installed, licensed, and configured in your instance.
-Also, NSX Manager, NSX Controllers, and NSX Transport Zone are set up, and each ESXi server is configured with the NSX components.
+During vCenter Server instance deployment, VMware NSX® is ordered, installed, licensed, and configured in your instance.
+Also, NSX Manager, vmware NSX Controllers™, and NSX Transport Zone are set up, and each VMware ESXi™ server is configured with the NSX components.

-An NSX Edge Services Gateway is also deployed to be used by your workload VM or VMs.
+An VMware NSX Edge™ Services Gateway is also deployed to be used by your workload VM or VMs.
 For more information, see [Configuring your network to use the customer-managed NSX ESG with your VMs](/docs/vmwaresolutions?topic=vmwaresolutions-vc_esg_config).

 ## Considerations when changing passwords for NSX components
 {: #vc_networkingonvcenterserver-change-nsx-component-password-considerations}